sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### ConfigMatrix

-Used in case of `DistanceFunction`: Matrix excludes the use of `ConfigList`.
+Used in case of `DistanceFunction`: Matrix, excludes the use of `ConfigList`.
 Cost matrix with id header, optional name and resource id footer.
-The matrix should contain the cost of every pair of positions.
-These configurations can be used for motion definition (`MotionList`) at any times.
-Also used in the `ProcessHierarchy` section but only once.
-Order constraints can be defined in the `MotionPrecedence` section.
+The matrix should contain the cost of every pair of positions, pointless connections must be 0.
+These configurations can be used for hierarchy definition (`ProcessHierarchy`) at any times.

 | Param              | Type  |Rule   |
 | ------------------ | ----- |------ |